oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 |

-When some entity record has been mentioned as a context in an email, or if an email has been sent using **Send Email** action button from the entity record view page, this email will be also available in the **Activities** section on the record  view page.
+When an entity record is mentioned as a context in an email, or if an email is sent using the **Send Email** action button from the entity record view page, this email becomes available in the **Activities** section of the record  view page.
 Emails linked to contacts appear in the same section on the corresponding contact view pages.

 |